squirrellyjs/squirrelly-next/README.md

 <!--Add all-contributors-->

+**THIS REPOSITORY HAS MOVED TO THE MASTER BRANCH OF https://github.com/squirrellyjs/squirrelly**

 **Summary**

 Squirrelly is a modern, configurable, and blazing fast template engine implemented in JavaScript.
 It works out of the box with ExpressJS and the **full version** weighs only **~2.2KB gzipped**.